cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 from a random oracle {{MRH04}} under a reasonable cryptographic assumption.

 SHA-2 {{FIPS180-4}} and SHA-3 {{FIPS202}} are typical and RECOMMENDED choices.
-As an example, for 128-bit security, b >= 256 bits and either SHA-256 or SHA3-256 would be an appropriate choice.
+As an example, for the 128-bit security level, b >= 256 bits and either SHA-256 or SHA3-256 would be an appropriate choice.

 The following procedure implements expand\_message\_md.